Exalex16/CPEN321-WOCMS/documentation/M3_Requirements_and_Design.md

 2. Specify new User - Location matching algorithm: identify elements in photo and generate "tags" for users.
 Then, recommend users to users or location based on tag similarity, proximity, and preference.
 (2.12.2024)

     - Original technical highlight was on banning/unbanning users, a secondary functionality compared to our app's purpose.
+    - Therefore, the recommendation become our main complexity of our project

 3. Elaborated NFR 1 and changed NFR2 to me specific and measurable (2.12.2024)

     - NFR1 lacked a concrete justification to the upload speed.
     - NFR2 was updated to a more measurable problem.

+4. Modify the interface of component, remove some interfaces that are actually implement in frontend, and add the reasonable input and output.
+Also, add the new interface.

+    - Also, need to modify the sequencal diagram, will modify them one by one to fit our new logic

+5. Due to our TA suggestion.
+We put our main effort on recommendation logic, therefore the ban algorithm is not implement yet.
+Therefore, the main actor of our current program is only user.
+The actor Administrator does not have a special power right now.
+(Some administrator interfaces have been implemented, but they are currently mainly used as testing features.)

+6. Modify the use case and scenario
+    - Remove the supercision use case, since it is not implement yet.
+Instead, we add a new use case: View Gallery.
+    - Modify share gallery feature, remove one sub usecase.
+Also adjust upload photo use case, add one sub usecase

+7. Add new framework: AWS Route 53, and External Modules